for MAM/MTS Degree Program courses

 Seminarians in the Pre-Theology and the Master of Divinity programs must register for the courses required for their particular academic year.
-Students who must rearrange their programs or who wish to be exempt from certain required courses must receive the approval of the Dean of Faculty and their Academic/Formation Advisor before the first day of class.
+Students who must rearrange their programs or who wish to be exempt from certain required courses must receive the approval of the Dean of Faculty and their Academic and Formation Advisors before the first day of class.
 Pre-Theology students must do so in consultation with the Director of Pre-Theology.

 Independent study courses

 Subjects not covered by the courses listed in the Catalog may be pursued through directed reading or small group study.
 In each case, it will be necessary that the professor concerned give his or her consent.
 The course consists of directed reading and includes regular meetings with the student(s) involved.
 No student may take more than one such course a semester and no more than two independent studies may be taken in a degree program, unless approved by the Academic Dean.

 For approval, the professor and student(s) must submit to the Academic Dean a syllabus which includes a statement of purpose for the study, an agreed-upon reading list, a schedule of meetings, and the means of assessing work (paper, exam, log, etc.).
 A copy of the syllabus is also to be submitted to the Director of Admissions and Records.
 Students from the MAM and MTS Programs should submit the syllabus to the Director of those programs for approval.
 Seminarians must have the approval of their Academic/Formation Advisor to enroll in an independent study.
 The approval for these courses must be secured before the first day of the semester.